 Some insurance providers sell actual cash value coverage for homes.
 This takes the payout you’re owed and subtracts the home’s depreciation.
-By contrast, Kin only sells replacement cost insurance for homes and personal property (i.e., the stuff inside your house).
+Kin recommends replacement cost insurance for homes and personal property (i.e., the stuff inside your house).
 That way, you have the funds to actually repair your home and replace your belongings with new items of a similar quality.

 Given that Houston has seen 1,579 residential thefts in the six months between November 3, 2017 and May 2, 2018, it makes sense to extend the same quality of coverage to your belongings.
 If they are lost or stolen and you have replacement cost personal property insurance, you can purchase new items.
 You won’t have to hunt around for secondhand deals because of an insufficient payout.

 - Detached garages

 - Swimming pools

 This coverage offers the same protections as your dwelling insurance – that is, damage from fire, hail, theft and more.
 If you have a detached home office, though, be aware that other structures coverage often excludes detached structures used for business purposes.
 But you’re not out of luck, Houston entrepreneurs.
 Learn about business property coverage in the Optional Coverages section of this guide.